Dragontalker/BackEnd_ProfessionalReadMeGenerator/results/README.md

   In console, type: "node index.js" to initiate the application.

   ## Credits
+  Author: Richard Yang
-  Author: Richard Yang, visit GitHub Page at https://github.com/dragontalker
+  For additional questions, contact me at richard.yang.tong@gmail.com Or visit my GitHub page at https://github.com/dragontalker

-  ## Contribution Rules
+  ## Contribution
-  Use pull request
+  You could write in issue or open pull request.

-  ## Test Instructions
+  ## Test
-  check results folder.
+  Check the results folder for the printed markdown file.